 There are many reasons why your child may get unhappy or upset other than being hungry.
-If you offer food or drink to comfort your child when they are upset, it may lead to eating when not hungry.
+If you offer food or drink to comfort your child when they are upset, it may lead to an unhealthy habit of overeating.
 If your child recently ate a meal or snack, think about other things that may be bothering them besides hunger.
 Your child may be bored, tired, sick, or want your attention.
 Try these ideas instead of offering food:

-- Ask them why they are upset. - Snuggle up with each other and talk or read a book. - Go for a walk together. - Turn on some music and dance.
+- Snuggle up with each other and talk or read a book. - Go for a walk together. - Turn on some music and dance.
 Be silly together!